Forensic dentistry: Bite mark analysis

+Proposed theoretical basis

 Bites can occur on both the victim and the suspect; teeth are used as a weapon by the aggressor and in self-defense by the victim.
 Although they are only a small portion of most forensic dentists' caseload, bite marks represent the most challenging aspect of the discipline.
 In addition to the location of the bite mark, the type of severity of the injury may give investigators clues as to the mental state of the offender.
 Bite marks may be found on the flesh of victims of a violent attack, particularly on the stomach or buttocks.
 Bite mark evidence may be the only form of physical evidence found on a body.
 Alternatively, they may be found on the suspect, left by the victim during self-defense.
 Bite marks can be altered through stretching, movement, or change in environment after the bite.
 Skin is not ideal for holding the shape of a bite mark as it can become distorted due to the viscoelasticity of the skin.
 There is also no set standard by which to analyze and compare bite marks.

 Factors that may affect the accuracy of bite mark identification include time-dependent changes of the bite mark on living bodies, effects of where the bite mark was found, damage on soft tissue, and similarities in dentition among individuals.
 Other factors include poor photography, impressions, or measurement of dentition characteristics.

 Most bite mark analysis studies use porcine skin (pigskin), because it is comparable to the skin of a human, and it is considered unethical to bite a human for study in the United States.
 Limitations to the bite mark studies include differences in properties of pigskin compared to human skin and the technique of using simulated pressures to create bite marks.
 Although similar histologically, pigskin and human skin behave in dynamically different ways due to differences in elasticity.
 Furthermore, postmortem bites on nonhuman skin, such as those used in the experiments of Martin-de-las Heras et al., display different patterns to those seen in antemortem bite injuries.
 In recognition of the limitations of their study, Kouble and Craig suggest using a G-clamp on an articulator in future studies to standardize the amount of pressure used to produce experimental bite marks instead of applying manual pressure to models on pigskin.
 Future research and technological developments may help reduce the occurrence of such limitations.